mullanishah/student-database/README.md

 # student-database
-An assignment or prototype example to utilize and study functionalities provided by Java Collection framework, IO (Input/Output) and Swing.
-Here we are considering an imaginary inventory or stock management system and have considered features around it.
+An assignment or prototype example to utilize and study functionalities provided by Java JDBC framework.
+Here we are considering an imaginary student database  system and have considered useful features around it.

+The overall objective of this activity is to exercise basic CRUD operations such as record insertion, updation, deletion and search.